warior456/Sculk-Depths/README.md

 - many new blocks and blocksets
 - Many new items, including:
   - Energy Essence: drops when the warden kills a passive mob or when the warden is killed, this is used to craft an Energized Flint and Steel to open the portal.
-  - Energized Flint and Steel: can light most blocks with Soul Fire and lights the portal

 ## Screenshots